softwareconstruction240/autograder/getting-started/getting-started.md

 ### Loading the Configuration Related Tables

 As of right now, you will need to manually insert the correct values into the `rubric_config` table before being able to run the actual grading on the autograder.
-[Here](db-insert-statements/insert-rubric-database.md) is an insert statement for that.
+See the [insert `rubric_config` SQL statements](db-insert-statements/insert-rubric-database.md).

 #### Updating from the Old Rubric Config Table

-If you have the autograder prior to 'SUMMER 2024', [this SQL statement](db-insert-statements/update-rubric-database.md) should do the job of updating the `rubric_config` table.
+If you had the autograder prior to 'SUMMER 2024', see the [update `rubric_config` SQL statements](db-insert-statements/update-rubric-database.md).